DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

 -- NATURE --

-(8) breakout_12-01-21-52_.csv an corresponding files are Breakout, default DQN, with the NATURE settings.
+(8) breakout_12-01-21-52_.csv and corresponding files are Breakout, default DQN, with the NATURE settings.

+(9) breakout_12-04-22-06_.txt and corresponding files are Breakout, WITH HUMAN-GUIDED NET, with NATURE settings (so use the Nature stuff).

+(10) space_invaders_12-03-10-27_.csv and corresponding files are Space Invaders, default DQN, NATURE settings.